amy231056512-lang/llm-oversight-eval/README.md

+Status: The experiment and analysis are complete.
+The research report will soon be added to this repository.
 # LLM Deliberation for Code Review Evaluation

 An independent AI Safety research project investigating the reliability of LLM-based code correctness judgments and the effects of peer-model deliberation.